Livelihood

 Person with disabilities friendly bicycles

-The Inclusion of Special Interest Groups initiative addresses the gap identified in the 2022 gender‑and‑inclusion mapping, which showed that Persons With Disabilities (PWDs) were not benefiting from existing projects.
-In 2023 FABIO designed and produced 12 PWD‑friendly bicycles—five for men, five for women engaged in business, and two for students (one boy, one girl).
-These adapted bikes enable beneficiaries to reach schools, health centres and markets, turning mobility barriers into income‑generating opportunities.
-Seventy percent of recipients report higher household earnings and an improved social standing; one beneficiary, Ndanda Sadat, described the bike as “a dream come true.”
+Building on this success and guided by gender training, the Inclusion of Special Interest Groups initiative was launched to address gaps identified in the 2022 gender‑and‑inclusion mapping, which showed that PWDs were not benefiting from existing projects.
+In 2023, FABIO designed and produced 12 PWD‑friendly bicycles: five for men, five for women engaged in business, and two for students (one boy and one girl).

 Read the success stories to see how these bicycles are transforming lives and future livelihoods.